-Component D: Contingent emergency response (US\$ 0 million):
+Component D: Contingent Emergency Response Component (CERC) (US\$ 0 million):

 Given the inherent uncertainty created by the ongoing war in Ukraine, this zero-dollar component is designed to provide swift response in the event of an emerging crisis or emergency.
 The Government of Moldova would be able to request the World Bank to reallocate Project funds to address an eligible crisis or emergency needs that may materialize.
 The activities financed by the CERC will be demand- and event-driven and will be detailed in a GoM Action Plan of Activities, which together with an official declaration of a specific emergency by the GOM represent the two obligatory conditions for triggering the component.
-The definition of an eligible emergency and a positive list of activities will be included in the project's legal documents, and the mechanics of the decision-making process and implementation of the will be reflected in the CERC Operational Manual, part of the overall POM
+The definition of an eligible emergency and a positive list of activities will be included in the project's legal documents, and the mechanics of the decision-making process and implementation of the Project will be reflected in the CERC Operational Manual, part of the overall POM.

-Component A of the project will require land acquisition for the expansion of BCPs and associated parking facilities.
-Component B of the project does not require land acquisition and envisaged physical works would be taking place on existing roads within existing rights of way, and with the primary aim of upgrading transport services.
+Component B of the project will require land acquisition for the construction or expansion of BCPs and associated facilities.
+Component A of the project does not require preliminary substantial land acquisition and envisaged physical works would be taking place on existing roads within existing rights of way, and with the primary aim of upgrading transport services.
 The project is not expected to require resettlement but is expected to contribute to economic displacement under Component A which will need to be mitigated through financial compensation to landowners.
 Significant or irreversible impacts on the natural environment are not envisaged.